Table-based Quantifier Elimination: Validation

 \section{Validation}

-To validate the grounding method, and indirectly the relational framework presented above, I wrote an implementation of it in a program called xmt-lib, and compared it to other approaches using a published benchmark of grounders.
+To validate the quantifier elimination method, I wrote an implementation of it in a grounder called xmt-lib, and compared its performance to other approaches.
+The benchmarking code is available on-line.\footnote{https://github.com/xmt-lib/benchmarks}